mossbanay/Psychology-3-4/Notes/U3AOS2.md

 Sperling then played a tone with a small delay after flashing the letters.
 The pitch of the tone indicated the row from which the participant should read out.
 It was observed that participants were able to do so accurately approximately 75% of the time, unlike what would be expected from the previous experiments.

-This suggests that while iconic memory is unlimited in capcity, the duration is so short that by the time participants reach the 4th or 5th item, the rest are forgotten.
+This suggests that while iconic memory is unlimited in capacity, the duration is so short that by the time participants reach the 4th or 5th item, the rest are forgotten.

 ---